nicholasjgreen/kafka-to-hbase/docs/kafka-tutorial-samples.md

 Here we will start multiple terminals and watch messages be multiplexed between consumers.
 In real code we do not specify the partitions, they are assigned by the Broker to each consumer in the group.
-This example uses fixed partition consumers as a proxy for this.
+This next example uses fixed partition consumers as a proxy for this.

 #### Start in a fresh terminal

-0. Run `make tutorial-list-all` to show all the topics thus far created.
+1. Run `make tutorial-list-all` to show all the topics thus far created.
-0. Run `make tutorial-list-topic tutorial_topic=my-multi` to show this one is not there.
+1. Run `make tutorial-list-topic tutorial_topic=my-multi` to show this one is not there.
-0. Run `make tutorial-create-topic tutorial_topic=my-multi tutorial_partition=2` to create a new one with partitions 0 and 1.
+1. Run `make tutorial-create-topic tutorial_topic=my-multi tutorial_partition=2` to create a new one with partitions 0 and 1.
-0. Run `make tutorial-describe-topic tutorial_topic=my-multi` to create a new one with partitions 0 and 1.
+1. Run `make tutorial-describe-topic tutorial_topic=my-multi` to create a new one with partitions 0 and 1.

 ### In a second terminal

-0. Run `make tutorial-subscribe-by-partition tutorial_topic=my-multi tutorial_partition=0` subscribe to partition 0.
+1. Run `make tutorial-subscribe-by-partition tutorial_topic=my-multi tutorial_partition=0` subscribe to partition 0.
-0. Leave this running.
+1. Leave this running.

 ### In a third terminal

-0. Run `make tutorial-subscribe-by-partition tutorial_topic=my-multi tutorial_partition=1` subscribe to partition 1.
+1. Run `make tutorial-subscribe-by-partition tutorial_topic=my-multi tutorial_partition=1` subscribe to partition 1.
-0. Leave this running.
+1. Leave this running.

 ### Back in the first terminal

-0. Run `make tutorial-publish-with-key tutorial_topic=my-multi` to publish to the topic.
+1. Run `make tutorial-publish-with-key tutorial_topic=my-multi` to publish to the topic.
-0. This will open a terminal prompt `>`.
+1. This will open a terminal prompt `>`.
-0. Enter values in the form `key:value`
+1. Enter values in the form `key:value`
-0. You will see that a given key always goes to the same partition consumer in the other terminals.
+1. You will see that a given key always goes to the same partition consumer in the other terminals.
-0. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.
+1. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.

 ### In terminal two

-0. Stop the consumer with CTRL-C
+1. Stop the consumer with CTRL-C
-0. Run `make tutorial-subscribe-by-group tutorial_topic=my-multi`
+1. Run `make tutorial-subscribe-by-group tutorial_topic=my-multi`
-0. Observe as it is currently the only consumer in thr group, it takes all the messages.
+1. Observe as it is currently the only consumer in the group, it takes all the messages.

 ### In terminal three

-0. Stop the consumer with CTRL-C
+1. Stop the consumer with CTRL-C
-0. Run `make tutorial-subscribe-by-group tutorial_topic=my-multi`
+1. Run `make tutorial-subscribe-by-group tutorial_topic=my-multi`
-0. Now both consumers are in one group.
+1. Now both consumers are in one group.
-0. As they between them are now at the Head Offset, the second consumer receives no messages.
+1. As they between them are now at the Head Offset, the second consumer receives no messages.

 ### Back in the first terminal

-0. Publish new messages in the form `key:value`
+1. Publish new messages in the form `key:value`
-0. You will see that a given key always goes to the same consumer in the other terminals.
+1. You will see that a given key always goes to the same consumer in the other terminals.
-0. This is because with two consumers each is assigned one partition by the Lead Broker.
+1. This is because with two consumers each is assigned an equal share of the partitions by the Lead Broker.
-0. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.
+1. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.